Key takeaways:

 Some companies, like hosting providers or resellers, also sell domains, but they may not give you the same level of control or support.

-Your provider plays an important role in:
+Your domain provider plays an important role in:

-- Managing registrations, renewals and domain transfers
+- Managing domain registration, renewals, and domain transfers

-- Offering customer support
+- Providing reliable customer support

 Curious about TLDs?
 Read our guide on what a TLD is so you can understand your options before picking.

-How we developed this list
+How we developed the list

-We know choosing a domain provider isn’t always easy.
+Choosing a domain provider isn’t always easy.
 That’s why we built this list around the basics small business owners need most: clear pricing, helpful support, solid security, and a simple way to register your domain.

 We also checked feedback from real users on trusted sites to see what other small business owners are saying, both the good and the bad.